We traveled to Norway with one purpose in mind, and that was to see the Northern Lights.

 We realized, days later, there should have been no mistaking the waving of the lights, despite the colors, as they danced in vertical lines against the backdrop of the black sky.

 You definitely can see an epic Northern Lights show on the cruise.

 In fact, we found out from another family that just the night before we boarded, as they sailed through the Raftsundet Sound Channel in between the three thousand foot tall majestic fjords of Trolltindan and Blåfjellet a dazzling display wooed the passengers.

 We joined a Northern Lights chase in Kirkenes after debarking the Hurtigruten and it was there that we saw the magnitude of what we couldn’t see on the cruise.
-Read on to hear about this exciting adventure and What Not to Do on Your Northern Lights Chase.
+Read on to hear about this exciting adventure and how to experience a successful Northern Lights chase.

 Hurtigruten Review: Ship